MoneySmart Financial is an Exempt Financial Adviser and Registered Insurance Broker licensed by Monetary Authority of Singapore ("MAS").

 • Working Holiday visa

 Combining business with leisure on your trip to Australia?
 This visa is just the right one for travellers who are between 18 to 30 years old (or 35 years old for some countries) and have their first extended holiday in Australia while working here.
-You can even apply for a second or third Working Holiday visa if you meet certain eligibility criteria.
-The duration for this visa is up to 12 months and it’ll cost you about AUD510.
+With effect from 1 July 2023, citizens of the UK, Canada, France, Denmark, Italy and Ireland are eligible to apply for an Australian Working Holiday visa up to the age of 35.

 • Business visitor stream visa